elastic/apm-agent-java/apm-agent-plugins/apm-spring-webflux/README.md

 This plugin provides instrumentation for [Spring WebFlux](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html) framework.

+## Features

+Server-side transactions instrumentation with support for:
+- Annotated controllers
+- Functional routes

+Supports both Servlet deployments and using other embedded servers.

 ## TODO

-Short term:
-- [ ] cleanup existing TODOs in codebase
+- cleanup existing TODOs in codebase
-- [ ] test & document sample application
+- test & document sample application
     - run with agent CLI -> should instrument and cover all requests
     - run with agent attach -> should have similar behavior as above.
     - add benchmark mode (might not be required yet)

+Short term:

 - [ ] transaction activation during request processing
     - testing for general context propagation with reactor hooks ?
     - what about limit coverage and use hooks for that ?